Fernando-Lozano/ladderLogic/README.md

 - font awesome (remove once no longer using) or localize icons

 ## Tasks:
-- create images on Inkscape, make readme in images folder for future guide to make components(maybe even leave a template)
-- add images:
+- listen for click, on clickadd images:
     - seperate folder
-    - snap and remove with double click
+    - remove on click if eraser is selected(?)
 - add text:
     - seperate folder
     - removable with double click

 ## Todo on main:
-- components (temp for now)
+- components
 - text
 - save and load states
+- style component highlighter properly

 ## Learn:
 - add and remove images to grid and make sure this layer sits above grid lines and delete option